 Other pain scales that use happy or sad faces may be used for those who have trouble giving their pain a number.
 These scales are also useful for adults who have trouble with memory or thinking, and with young children.

 Acetaminophen and nonsteroidal anti-inflammatory drugs (NSAIDs) may be used to relieve mild pain.

 Acetaminophen and NSAIDs help relieve mild pain.
 They may be given with opioids for moderate to severe pain.

 Pain relievers of this type include:

 Side effects of NSAIDs include stomach, kidney, heart, and blood problems.
 Patients, especially older patients, who are taking acetaminophen or NSAIDs need to be closely watched for side effects.
-See Treating Cancer Pain in Older Patients for more information.
+For more information, see Treating Cancer Pain in Older Patients.